 Monthly checks and the Medicare health coverage you get with Social Security Disability benefits can help you handle the financial burden of your condition and restore your sense of normalcy.

-Schneider, Schneider & Schneider has been helping people like you protect their financial security since 1978.
+The Schneider Law Firm has been helping people like you protect their financial security since 1978.

 How Multiple Sclerosis Affects Your Job